gladykov/rebooter/README.md

 Overview
 ========

-A cross-platform module for reboot / restart and shutdown of current system.
+cross-platform module for reboot / restart and shutdown of current system.
 If you need it on Linux, 'sudo chmod u+s /sbin/shutdown' 'sudo chmod u+s /sbin/reboot' or modify sudoers file

 Usage